 You can get there through Harewood Avenue, Sevenoaks Drive or Chaseside.
 A hard surfaced path runs the length of the common and there is a separate cycle lane too.

 Surrounding the golf course there is one of the largest open spaces in Bournemouth with plenty of wildlife.
-So if you go for a walk here while people are playing golf just remember to pay attention to the signs around the course.
+If you go for a walk here while people are playing golf pay attention to the signs around the course.

 The area includes rough glass, woodland and a large pond which is home to water birds, damselflies and dragonflies.

-You can get into the park from several points and there is one hard surfaced path that runs from Queens Park Avenue to Queens Park South Drive it which is suitable for wheelchair users.
+You can get into the park from several points.
+There is also one hard surfaced path that runs from Queens Park Avenue to Queens Park South Drive.
+This is suitable for wheelchair users.